volontarian/rubyherzlein.github.io/_posts/blog/2015-07-10-Jessica-Kerr.md

 ![Hanging out](/images/JessicaKerr.jpg)

 Jessica came up with Standrad Streams, that is Standard out and Standard In.
 To keep it very simple - anything else would extend the boundaries of our knowledge at this very moment anyways.
 We have the computer, the terminal and the shell.
-If you'd explain it in a very childish way: Shell takes advantag of terminal to bosses around computer - clever ass.
+If you'd explain it in a very childish way: Shell takes advantag of terminal to boss around computer - clever ass.

 Once upon a time we, as human beeing, all partnered up with shell in order to talk with the computer.
 This is one of the very first versions: TV100: